 Life Before Ulster

-Dr Noreen Giffney BA Hons, PhD, MSc, Clin Dip, MIFPP, MICP, MNIIHR, MCPJA, MUKCP is a psychoanalytic psychotherapist and psychosocial theorist.
+Dr Noreen Giffney BA Hons, PhD, MSc, Clin Dip, MIFPP, MICP, MNIIHR, MCPJA, MUKCP is a psychoanalytic psychotherapist and a psychosocial theorist.
 Before taking up the position of Lecturer in Counselling at Ulster University in 2017, she worked at a number of universities in Ireland and the UK, including University College Dublin, Trinity College Dublin, the University of Limerick, and Birkbeck, University of London.

-She specialises in teaching psychoanalytic and psychosocial theories with the use of cultural objects (film, art, literature, music) as case studies.
-She developed the “Non-Clinical Case Study Method”, which brings together clinical concepts and cultural objects as creative sites for playing with ideas through encounter and experience.
+Noreen specialises in teaching psychoanalytic and psychosocial theories with the use of cultural objects (film, art, literature, music) as case studies.
+She formulated and developed the “Cultural Encounters Case Study Method”, which brings together clinical concepts and cultural objects as creative sites for playing with ideas through encounter and experience.

-Noreen welcomes enquiries from prospective PhD students interested in undertaking theoretical and/or clinical research in one of the following fields: psychoanalysis, psychotherapy, psychosocial studies, visual culture.
+Noreen welcomes enquiries from prospective PhD students interested in undertaking theoretical and/or clinical research in one of the following fields: psychoanalysis, psychosocial studies, critical theory, visual culture.

-Her most recent book is Clinical Encounters in Sexuality: Psychoanalytic Practice & Queer Theory (2017, co-ed.
-Eve Watson).
-She has co-edited a further five books on feminist and queer theories of gender and sexuality, and has held editing positions: Contributing Editor, Studies in Gender & Sexuality (Routledge); Series Co-Editor, Queer Interventions book series (Ashgate); and Humanities Book Review Editor, GLQ: A Journal of Lesbian & Gay Studies (Duke University Press).
+She has published many peer-reviewed articles and book chapters, co-edited a further five books on feminist and queer theories of gender and sexuality, and held editing positions with international publishers: Contributing Editor, “Studies in Gender & Sexuality” (Routledge); Series Co-Editor, “Queer Interventions” book series (Ashgate); and Humanities Book Review Editor, “GLQ: A Journal of Lesbian & Gay Studies” (Duke University Press).